 5th Arrondissement – Latin Quarter

-The Latin quarter with its beautiful old world charm is also the student hub of Paris, with universities and prestigious high schools, and has a distinctly intellectual and bohemian feel.
+The Latin Quarter with its beautiful old-world charm is also the student hub of Paris, with universities and prestigious high schools, and has a distinctly intellectual and bohemian feel.
 It’s definitely considered one of the coolest neighborhoods in Paris.
-In this neighborhood you’ll find more ethnic diversity (among the people and the food) as well as a happening night life.
+In this neighborhood, you’ll find more ethnic diversity (among the people and the food) as well as happening nightlife.
 I would classify this area as”trendy.”
 Back in the middle ages when all the old universities were here, Latin was spoken in this area, and that’s how the Latin Quarter got its name!

 Main sites in the 5th Arrondissement:

 - Menagerie: the oldest zoo in France